 1901(11th of Adar, 5661): Sixty-six year old Joseph Blumenthal passed away in New York City.
 Born in Munich in 1834, he came to the United States in 1839, settled in California with his family before moving to New York.
 He was part of the Committee of Seventy that helped to overthrow the infamous Tweed Ring and spend the last 15 years of his life working to create and build the Jewish Theological Seminary.

-1902: Birthdate of baseball catcher Moe Berg.
+1902: In Harlem, Bernard Berg, a pharmacist, and Rose Tashker, a homemaker” gave birth to their third and last child baseball catcher Morris “Moe” Berg.
 In a day when most baseball players were barely literate Berg stood out as a Princeton graduate who was multi-lingual.
 His major league career lasted from 1923 to 1939.
 He was a journey-man catcher, described as “good field, no hit.”
 The stories about his eccentricities are too numerous for this brief entry.
 Suffice it to say, he makes the television character “Monk” look normal.
 His real claim to fame was his espionage work.
 During barnstorming trips to

 1903: Herzl receives Leopold Greenberg's report.
 Greenberg was the owner of a successful advertising agency, publisher of the Jewish Yearbook and an ardent Zionist.